StoglRobotics-forks/kuka_experimental/kuka_rsi_hw_interface/krl/KR_C4/README.md

 * Compile and install a [RT-Preempt](https://rt.wiki.kernel.org/index.php/RT_PREEMPT_HOWTO) kernel for your PC.
 * Give **kuka_rsi_hardware_interface** on your PC real-time priority when the RSI connection is established.

+> It is recommended to rename this file to end up with the IP of the ROS 2 machine, e.g., `ros_rsi_101.rsix`.

 ##### ros_rsi.src
 This should only be edited if the start position specified within the file is not desirable for your application.

+> It is recommended to rename this file to end up with the IP of the ROS 2 machine, e.g., `ros_rsi_101.src`.

 ##### Copy files to controller
 The files **ros_rsi.rsi** and **ros_rsi.rsi.diagram** should not be edited.
 All files are now ready to be copied to the Kuka controller: